Many men struggle to grow a moustache because of genetics, hormones, physical trauma, or underlying medical conditions.

 How painful is a moustache hair transplant?

-When getting an injection for local anaesthesia, you may feel pain and discomfort since the skin is thinner in the upper lip area.
+You won’t feel any pain during the moustache transplant surgery.
+But when getting an injection for local anaesthesia, you may feel pain and discomfort since the skin is thinner in the upper lip area.

-But you won’t feel any pain during the surgery.
 After the surgery, the surgeon will prescribe you painkillers for pain management once the effects of anaesthesia wear off.

 Can I groom my moustache after the transplant?